patrickmmartin/errorcodeNX/article.md

 What error_code cannot do
 -------------------------

-No solution is perfect, and this is no exception, however let's list the main concerns one woulc come up with and address them:
+No solution is perfect, and this is no exception, so in the spirit of allowing people to choose for themselves, let us list the main concerns one would come up with and address them:

+* There is no stable value between processes / builds
+    - this is unavoidable and the solution stops working at the boundary of the process - marshalling status codes between different processes, binaries and even different aged builds of the same code cannot rely upon the address.
+This is a job for some marshalling scheme layered on top of an existing status code system.

 * No `switch` statement
     - we do not see this as practically much of an issue as this only applies to code using raw _error_code_, and not exceptions and there are two main use cases: